mocdaniel/k8s-primer/docs/workloads/pods.md

 - It is hard to **keep track** of what has been deployed to the cluster
 - It is hard to **reproduce** what has been deployed in the past

-So, if you're not in a **debug session** or **trying things out**, it's better to work *declaratively*.
+So, if you're not in a **debugging session** or **trying things out**, it's better to work *declaratively*.

-### Declarative deployment
+### Deploying Declaratively

-Deploying to Kubernetes declaratively means that we tell the cluster what we want to end up with, and let it figure out how to get there.
+Deploying to Kubernetes declaratively means that we tell the cluster what we want to end up with, and let it figure out how to get there on its own.
 This is done by providing a **manifest** file, which is a YAML file describing the desired state of the cluster.

 Those YAML manifests take some time to get used to and it's easy to forget a required object field in the beginning.
 Good thing that `kubectl` got a nifty way of generating those manifests for us!